Child Dental Care

 - Avoid using bribery and threats in an attempt to encourage good behavior.
 Especially refrain from threatening the child with a dental visit when he refuses to brush his teeth or misbehaves.

 - Try not to be anxious about the visit.
 Don’t communicate your own fears to the child.
 Avoid saying negative words like pain, jab, pull, or drill.

 - Don’t expect perfect behavior.
 Your child may be shy or fearful and misbehave.
 If your child throws a tantrum, be firm.
 With a child over 3 years old, the dentist may want to handle the situation without your presence in the surgery.

 - Don’t make the dentist the villain.
 Dental care is something you want for your child.

 Sealants are special plastic coatings applied to the chewing surfaces of the back teeth, where cavities usually begin.
 Applied by a dental professional, sealants form a barrier that keeps food and bacteria out of tiny grooves on the tooth enamel, places where a toothbrush can’t reach.

 Inspect your child’s teeth regularly for white, yellow, or brown spots, which can be signs of decay.
 Also, if your child has a toothache or feels pain when eating hot, cold, or sweet foods, a cavity could be the cause.

-Looking for the best Pediatric Dentists in Bangalore?
+Looking for the best Pediatric Dentists in Marathahalli?
 Visit us today.